Four focused tracks ensure every expert finds what matters most to their practice. Content Tailored to Your Professional Discipline

 17:00 - 18:00

-The Training–Injury Balance: Optimizing Workload for Peak Performance.
+KEYNOTE: The Training–Injury Balance: Optimizing Workload for Peak Performance.

 Dr. Tim Gabbett explains how to balance training load and recovery to achieve peak performance, detailing strategies to maximize gains while minimizing injury risk.